-a.
-Any amounts received from a governmental unit, including donations or contributions and amounts received in connection with a contract entered into with a governmental unit for the performance of services or in connection with a government research grant, provided these amounts are not excluded from the term "support" as amounts received from exercising or performing the organization's charitable purpose or function.
 An amount paid by a governmental unit to an organization is not treated as received from exercising or performing its charitable, etc., purpose or function if the payment is to enable the organization to provide a service to, or maintain a facility for, the direct benefit of the public, as for example, to maintain library facilities that are open to the public.

-b.
-Tax revenues levied for the organization's benefit and either paid to or expended on its behalf.
+- 2b.
+Tax revenues levied for the organization's benefit and either paid to or expended on its behalf. - 2c.

-c.
 The value of services or facilities (exclusive of services or facilities generally furnished, without charge, to the public) furnished by a governmental unit to the organization without charge; for example, a city pays the salaries of personnel to guard a museum, art gallery, etc., or provides the use of a building rent free.
-However, the term does not include the value of any exemption from Federal, state, or local tax or any similar benefit.

-3. "Indirect contributions from the general public" are what the organization receives from other organizations that receive a substantial part of their support from general public contributions.
+However, the term does not include the value of any exemption from Federal, state, or local tax or any similar benefit. - 3.
+"Indirect contributions from the general public" are what the organization receives from other organizations that receive a substantial part of their support from general public contributions.
 An example is the organization's share of the proceeds from an annual community chest drive (such as the United Way or United Fund).
+These are included on line 15.

-4. A "disqualified person" is:
+- 4. A "disqualified person" is: - 4a.

-a.
 A "substantial contributor," who is any person who gave an aggregate amount of more than \$5,000, if that amount is more than 2% of the total contributions the foundation or organization received from its inception through the end of the year in which that person's contributions were received.
 Gifts from the contributor's spouse are treated as gifts from the contributor.
 Gifts are generally valued at fair market value as of the date the organization received them.